 Sean Carpenter, Development Specialist, Purple Vetch Properties

 Sean Carpenter began his career in real estate as an Acquisitions Officer for a national Low Income Housing Tax Credit syndicator, working on LIHTC transactions in the Southeastern and Northeastern regions of the United States.
 Additionally, he was an Asset Manager at Massachusetts Housing Finance Agency where he maintained a portfolio of federally subsidized properties by conducting annual inspections, regular financial and rent increase analyses, and participated in workout and recapitalization strategies.

 Most recently, Sean has served as a Project Manager with a national development company focusing on the preservation of expiring use affordable housing.
 Sean was also on staff of a Massachusetts State Senator working with constituents on a wide variety of public policy issues.
 Sean is a graduate of the University of Massachusetts at Dartmouth where he holds a Bachelor of Arts Degree in Political Science.
 Additionally, he holds a Certificate of Real Estate Finance from Boston University.

 Sean has previously served on the University of Massachusetts Board of Trustees, and the Southeastern Massachusetts University Building Authority.
 His community involvement includes serving as a Representative Town Meeting member and a call/volunteer firefighter, and various community boards in the Town of Auburn, MA.
 Sean is also a member of the Sigma Tau Gamma Fraternity.
 He currently resides in Quincy, MA.
-Sean’s collaboration with Purple Vetch Properties is a logical extension of his work in the field of affordable housing and the synergies that exist with PVP.
+Sean’s collaboration with Purple Vetch Properties is a logical extension of his work in the field of tax credits, affordable housing and the synergies that exist with PVP.

 Todd Jersey (AIA), Projects Chief Architect, Purple Vetch Properties